 Expert advice for Midazolam

-- Inform your doctor if you are pregnant or planning to conceive or breastfeeding.
+- Inform your doctor if you are pregnant, planning to conceive or breastfeeding.

 Frequently asked questions for Midazolam

-Q. Is midazolam safe?
+Q. Is Midazolam safe?

 Midazolam is safe if used at prescribed doses for the prescribed duration as advised by your doctor